bevy-cheatbook/bevy-cheatbook/src/features/time.md

 Both kinds can be manually "reset" (start counting the time interval from the beginning) and "paused" (they will not progress even if you keep ticking them).

 Repeating timers will automatically reset themselves after they reach their set duration.

 Use `.finished()` to detect when a timer has reached its set duration.
 For non-repeating timers, you can also use `.just_finished()`, if you need to respond only on the exact update when the duration was reached.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:timer}}
 ```

+Note that Bevy's timers do *not* work like typical real-life timers (which count downwards toward zero).
+Bevy's timers start from zero and count *up* towards their set duration.
+They are basically like stopwatches with extra
+features: a maximum duration and optional auto-reset.

 ### Stopwatch

 [`Stopwatch`][bevy::Stopwatch] allow you to track how much time has passed since a certain point.

 It will just keep accumulating time, which you can check with `.elapsed()`/`.elapsed_secs()`.
 You can manually reset it at any time.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:stopwatch}}